Veteran's Hospitals

 • My proposal for a new national pledge of allegiance: "I pledge allegiance to the nationality of the United States of America, and to the republic for which it stands, one nation, under G-d, indivisible with liberty and justice for all."

 • I feel a women's registration for the draft is necessary, to match the current requirement on men between the age of 18-25, usually taken care of by the guidance counselors in the nation's high schools.
 That change would advance the cause of equality.
-Registration is different from an actual draft, and I'm for bringing back a true draft as well, albeit for short service times, along with a few caveats to allow for pregnancy and to acknowledge differentiation.
-If both of those suggestions occur, the number of those considered for service would be enormous, and the number of exemptions could be correspondingly enormous, to basically maintain current troop levels.
+Registration is different from an actual draft, and I'm for bringing back a true draft as well, albeit for very short service times.
+If both of those suggestions occur, the number of those considered for service would be enormous, and the number of exemptions could be correspondingly lenient, to basically maintain current troop levels.

 • A woman needs uniform choice in abortion nation-wide, for any reason they decide with their doctor, until late into pregnancy.
-After reading about late-term, incredibly diseased fetuses, destined to be born to painful slow death, immediately at or after birth, and factoring in the risk for the mother to continue carrying, I see no reason for legal intervention.
-In fact, legislation prohibiting abortion is a continuation of the "... no Christians" pattern I recorded over 30 years ago.
+After reading about incredibly diseased fetuses, destined to be born to painful deaths at the time of birth, and factoring in the risk for the mother to continue carrying, I see no reason for legal intervention, which could also slow medical care.
+I extend that to late-diagnosed fetuses destined to lives of severe impairment, similar to living wills imposed by power-of-attorney.

 • Federal laws need to be legislated to be simple in wording and reflect content connected to the title of the bill.
 It seems like the conception of the computer and the ability to search documents has given lawmakers the idea they can throw sliced bread into regulations about interstate highway funding.
 This has defeated or agonizingly slowed the passage of important bills.